ExpediaDotCom/EchoX3/README.md

 * The management team who has to make the easy decision to choose **EchoX3**

 #Dev Instructions
+###Developer Setup
+* Animal Sacrifices
+* Phase of the Moon
+* Wind Direction
+###Building the Project
+* Winding the Rubber Band
+* Pushing the Keys Hard Enough
+###Tests
+* Prove the Existence of Life on Other Planets
+* Prevent Universal Entropy
+###Running Examples
+* The Value of Ointments
+* The “hold my beer a moment, I want to try something” Principal.
+* It Only Hurts if You Don't Run Fast Enough.

 #EchoX3 Guiding design principles
 Guiding principles are guidelines to be used when making decision; they are tie breakers; they make the difference between a bug being marked “Won’t fix”, “Postponed” and “Must fix”.